Halvosa/kubernetes_from_scratch/CA/CA_basics.md

 For some fields there will be a default value,
 If you enter '.', the field will be left blank.
 -----
-Common Name (eg: your user, host, or server name) [Easy-RSA CA]:cluster.local
+Common Name (eg: your user, host, or server name) [Easy-RSA CA]:kubernetes-ca

 CA creation complete and you may now import and sign cert requests.
 Your new CA certificate file for publishing is at: